Make a claim now by calling 0800 808 9740 or

 Your solicitor will use their experience to determine the amount of compensation your injuries are worth based on the costs of current and future medical bills.
 They will also consider your potential to earn wages, which has been temporarily or permanently reduced – maybe even to zero – because of your injuries.
 Even if you’re able to return to work, it may not be at the same rate of pay as before the accident, due to limitations caused by the accident.
-This will be taken into consideration as well, when your solicitor is determining a fair compensation amount.
+This will be taken into consideration as well when your solicitor is determining a fair compensation amount.

 Lastly, pain and suffering is another factor.
-Pain and suffering doesn’t have a predictable pound value, like wages may have.
+Pain and suffering don’t have a predictable pound value, like wages may have.
 Instead, it’s subjective, and your solicitor will have a completely different value than the other party’s solicitor.

 After you’ve considered the seriousness of your injuries and your ability to show negligence, you must now weigh the hassles ahead of you, as well as the stress and time associated with filing a claim for monetary compensation.
-You will first approach the at fault party’s insurance company.
+You will first approach the at-fault party’s insurance company.
 Their first priority is their customer and they will do their best to defend him or her.
-Based on the merits of your case, they may quickly decide to offer compensation, but in many cases they will fight you every step of the way.
+Based on the merits of your case, they may quickly decide to offer compensation, but in many cases, they will fight you every step of the way.

 If they continue to dispute your story, you may have to proceed with filing a lawsuit.
-Your accident solicitor will provide their expert opinion as well, based upon their years of experience with similar cases.
+Your accident solicitor will provide their expert opinion as well, based on their years of experience with similar cases.

 It’s not an easy decision to make when you think about whether or not to file a personal injury claim.
 As a matter of fact, there are so many factors that are brought into the equation that it may take you several days or weeks before you decide to move forward with your claim.
 The advice and information you receive from your solicitor and your GP will be extremely valuable as you make your decision.
 Listen to what they say about your prognosis for recovery and your ability to file a successful claim.
-Their experience and expertise is important.
+Their experience and expertise are important.